JonnyJD/musicbrainz-isrcsubmit/README.rst

 isrcDigitalRelease always verifies that the digital media release matches the MusicBrainz release by checking for matching titles and artists and similar track times.
-It also verifies that the format is "Digital Media"; it will not attach IRCs to releases with a different format.
+It also verifies that the format is "Digital Media"; it will not attach ISRCs to releases with a different format.

 Installation: